Victorian House, Newport 2075

 The FAMILY BATHROOM has a white, Victorian-style suite of double-ended roll-top bath, spacious shower cubicle, WC and hand basin.

 The large ATTIC BEDROOM spans the front of the house.
-It has exposed A-frames and is comfortably furnished with a double iron bedstead, attractive rug and bedroom chair.
+It has exposed A-frames and is comfortably furnished with a double iron bedstead, attractive rug and Lloyd Loom bedroom chair and ottoman.
 It has an En-suite shower room with a suite of shower cubicle, WC and hand basin.

 All 4 bedrooms have original, restored pine floorboards, bedside tables, chest with mirror or dressing table and a hat stand with wooden hangers.